 Exposure to PFAS (per- and polyfluoroalkyl substances), a class of more than 4,700 widely-used synthetic chemicals, constitutes a global threat to public and environmental health.
 The International Federation of Gynecology and Obstetrics (FIGO), the Health and Environment Alliance (HEAL) and the University of California in San Francisco (UCSF) have joined forces to call for immediate action against these “forever chemicals”, to protect reproductive health, fertility and human development.

 Across the world, policy-makers are slowly waking up to the global threat that PFAS pose to public and environmental health.
 But not enough action is yet being taken to stop ‘forever chemicals’ from entering and accumulating in our environment and to adequately protect people and future generations from being exposed to them.

 FIGO, HEAL and UCSF have developed joint materials to help health professionals take action and contribute to advocacy and awareness-raising on PFAS.
 This includes:

-- An infographic on the problems with PFAS, including health impacts, that is available in English, Dutch, French, Spanish and German.
+- An infographic on the problems with PFAS, including health impacts, that is available in English, Dutch, French, Italian, Spanish, German and Serbian.